Deadline to obtain your own financial security: April 17, 2025

 Delegation of authority

 Business Account Managers should be an active operational user, and not necessarily the owner of the company.
-Furthermore, it is strongly encouraged to assigned multiple Business Account Managers.
+Furthermore, it is strongly encouraged to assign multiple Business Account Managers.

-You will be able to manage access to your portal account by assigning specific roles to users, with the additional ability to set visibility rules to control how much information a third-party service provider can see
+You are able to manage access to your portal account by assigning specific roles to users, with the additional ability to set visibility rules to control how much information a third-party service provider can see.

 Financial Security, Canadian Customs Bond